Edge or Chrome

-With Microsoft Edge being the third most widely used browser among desktop users globally, it has attracted much attention this year.
+With Microsoft Edge being the third most widely used browser among desktop users globally, it has attracted much attention.
 Unsurprisingly, people are comparing it to Chrome, the undisputed leader in the browser market.
 Nonetheless, Edge’s increasing popularity has led to searches for Microsoft Edge vs. Google Chrome – something worth looking into.

 Microsoft Edge vs. Google Chrome: The Current Landscape